wskoly/is_empty/README.md

 ```py
 from is_empty import empty, not_empty
 ```
-- Check weather a list is empty or not using empty().
+- Check whether a list is empty or not using empty().
 ```py
 #The function will return True in this case
 items = []